What do you get with the different ticket types?

-If you’re based in the UK or Europe then two weeks before the event you you should recieve your name badge through the post, please remember to bring it, it’ll save you loads of time getting into the venue and help everyone register quickly.
+If you’re based in the UK or Europe then two weeks before the event you should receive your name badge through the post, please remember to bring it, it’ll save you loads of time getting into the venue and help everyone register quickly.

 We can print badges on the day but expect to queue and potentially miss the first session of the day.

-If you’ve not receieved a badge before the event please get in touch. and if you’ve forgotten either print out of your Eventbrite PDF ticket or a copy on your phone will grant to entry.
-It may also be helpful to bring photo ID with you particulary if you’re attending the event parties.
+If you’ve not received a badge before the event please get in touch.
+If you’ve forgotten either a print out of your Eventbrite PDF ticket or a copy on your phone we will grant you entry.
+It may also be helpful to bring photo ID with you, particulary if you’re attending the event parties.

 Does the event have Wi-Fi?

 There will be wifi in the venue on the day but not many venue networks can handle 3500 SEOs.
 So please don’t get grumpy if the wifi is slow, falls over or can’t handle downloading torrents!